stephenkhalaf/medals/README.md

-This is a starter file
+This is a starter file!